 The Yamaha Baseball Club Provides Baseball Clinics for Youth Teams

 The Yamaha Baseball Club holds clinics for local youth baseball teams in its home region of western-central Shizuoka Prefecture as part of its efforts to contribute to the community and the development of young people in the area.
 At these clinics, members of the Yamaha Baseball Club provide guidance and instructions, teaching young ball players techniques such as how to shift their weight, stance, basic posture when fielding infield and outfield, play combinations and batting.
 The clinics help foster healthy young baseball players and the dreams and development of young people.
+From fiscal 2017, the Company also participated in Hamamatsu City’s “Top Athlete Partnership Business*” and helped instruct pitchers and catchers in middle schools.

 Furthermore, the Junior Baseball Instructing Club, made up of many former members of the Yamaha Baseball Club, gave baseball health examinations to children during the clinics.
 As part of the exams, sports medicine doctors help children with baseball injuries and give them advice to help prevent injuries and accidents.